Day 1: Chiang Mai – Karen Village

 Meet the elephants

 Here we will visit the Elephant Paradise Camp, one of the many camps in this area.
 We selected this camp because we like it.
 You will join a half-day elephant activity, which is not private.
-Your program today includes preparing a treat for these majestic animals.
-You will also feed them your self-made delicacy.
+Your program today includes preparing a treat for these majestic animals, and you will also feed them.

-Change to a typical Thai farmer’s dress and join them in their favorite activity which is playing in the water.
+Change to a typical Thai farmer’s dress and join them in their favorite activity, playing in the water.
 There are plenty of photo opportunities.
 You will learn about the Asian elephant, an animal that is unfortunately under threat of extinction.
 We will enjoy lunch in the camp after our elephant experience.

 A gentle trek to the Karen village

-After arrival in the Karen village where we will spend the night, your guide will introduce you to your host.
+After arrival in the Karen village, where we will spend the night, your guide will introduce you to your host.
 You can explore the town while he prepares dinner, and you are welcome to help him cook.
 We also encourage you to practice the Karen language with your host after dinner.

 Day 2: Karen Village – Chiang Mai

 Trekking and Royal Project

 Rise with the roosters.
 Your guide will prepare a hearty breakfast.
 After breakfast, we will start our trek back.
 Before that, we will visit the Royal Project of the village.
 Your guide will explain this exciting agricultural project.
-The late King Bhumibol Adulyadej has initiated the Royal Projects to improve the life of the tribal people of Thailand.
+The late King Bhumibol Adulyadej initiated the Royal Projects to improve the life of the tribal people of Thailand.

 Bamboo rafting on the Wang River